-He earlier said that the operation was in his pelvic region, but denied on Wednesday that his colon been cut during the surgery.
+He earlier said the operation was in his pelvic region, but denied Wednesday that his colon had been cut during the surgery.

 Another possibility is a sarcoma, a soft-tissue cancer that can occur anywhere in the body and that often is encapsulated, or contained within a pouch of tissue.

 Radiation is given to kill any remaining tumor at the original site.
 Chemotherapy is to treat any tumor that has spread or to kill stray cancerous cells that might seed a new tumor.

 "He's essentially probably getting these treatments in the hopes of preventing any recurrence of the disease," Pishvaian said.
 "The idea is to try to eradicate any microscopic disease that might be present."